...

 Post-kayak swim in Ha Long Bay.

-Would I recommend it?
-Absolutely — but especially for couples.
-The onboard meals were excellent, the cabins felt like boutique hotel rooms, and waking up on the bay was magical.
-But as a solo traveler doing it over Tet (when much of Hanoi was shut down), it felt a bit too luxe-for-one.
-If I had more time or someone to share it with, I’d absolutely do it again.
-If not, I’d probably just stick to the day tour.
+But as a solo traveler, especially over Tet when much of Hanoi was shut down, it felt a bit over-the-top for one person.
+If I had more time or someone to share it with, I’d happily do it again.
+If not, I’d stick with a day tour.

 🌿 Cat Ba Island + Lan Ha Bay Tour

-On our most recent trip in 2024, Cat Ba Island really caught our attention.
-Since I’d already done Ha Long Bay once, I was eager to try something new — and Cat Ba seemed like a quieter, more local-feeling alternative.
-From everything I read (and some tours I bookmarked), it looked like a great option for travelers who want a little bit of hiking and jungle with their boat trip.
+On our most recent trip in 2024, Cat Ba Island seriously tempted us.
+Since I’d already done Ha Long Bay before, I was eager to try something different, and Cat Ba kept coming up as a quieter, more local-feeling alternative.
+From everything I read and the tours I bookmarked, it seemed especially appealing for travelers who want to mix a boat trip with a bit of hiking and jungle scenery.

-Unfortunately, we couldn’t make it work logistically.
-Most of the better Cat Ba itineraries require an overnight stay — either on the island itself or on a boat cruising through Lan Ha Bay — and we had a Sapa hotel reservation waiting for us.
-If I had a do-over (and better time padding), I probably would’ve picked Cat Ba instead of repeating Ha Long Bay.
-But you live and learn.
+In the end, we couldn’t make it work logistically.
+Many of the better Cat Ba itineraries involve an overnight stay, either on the island itself or on a boat cruising through Lan Ha Bay, and we already had our Sapa itinerary locked in.
+If I had more time, or padded the schedule a bit better, Cat Ba is the option I probably would have chosen instead of repeating Ha Long Bay.

-👉 Check 2-Day Cat Ba + Lan Ha Bay Tour
+👉 View Cat Ba + Lan Ha Bay tour options on Get Your Guide→

-👉 See 1-Day Cat Ba Tour from Hanoi
+👉 See a recommended Cat Ba boat tour from Hanoi on Klook→

 🧭 How to Choose the Right Ha Long Bay Tour

-If you’re stuck between a one-day cruise, a luxury overnight, or trying something a bit different like Cat Ba Island — you’re not alone.
-I’ve done two of these options and seriously considered the third, so here’s how I’d break it down depending on your trip priorities.
+If you’re torn between a one-day cruise, an overnight option, or something a bit different like Cat Ba Island, you’re not alone.
+I’ve done two of these and seriously considered the third, so this is how I’d think about the decision based on time, budget, and travel style.

 🎒 Just want to check the box?
 Go with a day trip.

-You’ll be up early and back late, but a solid day tour like Cozy Bay delivers the core Ha Long Bay experience: scenic views, kayaking, cave visits, and a buffet lunch — all for around $40.
-If your time in Vietnam is limited or you’re pairing this with other adventures (like Sapa), the day trip is a no-brainer.
+You’ll be up early and back late, but a solid day tour like Cozy Bay covers the essentials.
+Scenic views, kayaking, cave visits, and a buffet lunch, all for around $40.
+If your time in Vietnam is limited or you’re pairing this with other stops like Sapa, the day trip makes the most sense.

 💑 Traveling as a couple?
 The overnight cruise is made for you.

-If you’ve got the time and want to slow things down, an overnight cruise is a more luxurious, romantic option.
-You’ll have a private cabin, multi-course meals, sunset from the deck, and a much more relaxed pace.
-I wouldn’t recommend it for solo travelers (learned that one the hard way), but for couples?
-100% yes.
+If you have the time and want to slow things down, an overnight cruise offers a more relaxed and romantic experience.
+Think private cabins, multi-course meals, sunset views from the deck, and a much gentler pace.
+I wouldn’t recommend it for solo travelers (learned that one the hard way), but for couples, it’s a great option.

 🌿 Want fewer crowds and something more active?
 Cat Ba is your move.

-If this is your second time to Ha Long Bay — or you just prefer to get a little off the main tourist trail — Cat Ba and Lan Ha Bay offer a quieter, more nature-forward experience.
-Think kayaking, jungle trekking, and a local island vibe.
-You’ll want at least two days to do it justice.
+If this isn’t your first time in the area, or you’d rather step slightly off the main tourist route, Cat Ba and Lan Ha Bay offer a quieter, more nature-forward experience.
+Expect kayaking, some light jungle hiking, and a more local island feel.
+You’ll want at least two days to do it properly.

-👉 Check 2-Day Cat Ba + Lan Ha Bay Tour
+👉 View Cat Ba + Lan Ha Bay tour options on Get Your Guide→

-👉 See 1-Day Cat Ba Tour from Hanoi
+👉 See a recommended Cat Ba boat tour from Hanoi on Klook→

 🧠 My Picks